Narsarsuaq Airport: Conversion to heliport and transition to Qaqortoq Airport

 After decades of discussion, in 2018 a decision was made to construct an airport nearer to Qaqortoq, the largest town in South Greenland.
 This eliminates the need for Narsarsuaq as a domestic and Iceland-bound gateway to South Greenland.
-Qaqortoq Airport is currently under construction and is scheduled to open in 2026.
+Qaqortoq Airport opened in April 2026.

 In 2022, the Greenlandic government decided that Narsarsuaq will be downscaled to a heliport, losing the runway.
 General aviation and ferry flights crossing the North Atlantic ocean will be redirected to other airports for refuelling, such as Qaqortoq Airport, which will have a similar runway length and operational capability as Narsarsuaq Airport.
 Narsarsuaq village will remain inhabited, though the future loss of the airport function is already having its toll.

 Air Greenland's seasonal route to Copenhagen ceased on 16 September 2025, as from 2026, traffic will transition to Qaqortoq Airport and is unable to support larger transatlantic aircraft.
 Similarly, the last Icelandair flight to Reykjavík-Keflavík departed on 30 September 2025, as the summer season ended and will move its seasonal route to Qaqortoq Airport beginning in 2026.

 In October 2025, Greenland Airport announced layoffs at Narsarsuaq Airport, involving around 70 people, as it begins to transition into a heliport.

-Facilities
+Before the airport was downgraded, in the terminal there was a simple cafeteria, a duty-free 'Nanoq' shop, as well as a small tourist office, which helped coordinate general aviation activities at the airport.

-In the terminal there is a simple cafeteria, a duty-free 'Nanoq' shop, as well as a small tourist office, which helps coordinate general aviation activities at the airport.
+On 16 April 2026, Qaqortoq Airport opened and all fixed-wing and connecting helicopter services were transferred there.
+The last flight departed on 15 April 2026 and Narsarsuaq Airport was subsequently downgraded to a heliport.